apigee-labs/rapier/README.md

   FahrenheitTemperature:
     type: number
     URI_templates:
-      template: /Fahrenheit{?Celcius} # or /Fahrenheit/{Celcius} if you prefer that URI pattern
+      template: /Fahrenheit{?Celsius} # or /Fahrenheit/{Celsius} if you prefer that URI pattern
       variables:
-        Celcius:
+        Celsius:
           type: number
 ```
 or, more simply, if you don't care about the type of the variable: